SEND US A MESSAGE

 Mood and Bipolar Disorders

 Mood is a temporary state of mind, often described as how someone “feels” for a specific period.
 A person’s mood in a particular moment may fall anywhere on a spectrum that ranges from low (depression) to high (euphoria), and it will fluctuate over time.
 Changing moods represent a common human experience, and all related feelings and emotions should be considered valid.
 However, the intensity of the mood and the length of time a particular mood lasts are also factors to consider.
-Moods that persist or that prompt overwhelmingly intense feelings or reactions may be signs of mood or bipolar disorders.
-Philadelphia-area patients concerned about mood and bipolar disorders—including what is sometimes referred to as “manic depressive bipolar disorder” or “manic depression”—should know that they are very common, but can dramatically and negatively impact the quality of one’s professional and private life.

 Dr. Jacob D. Buinewicz can help by providing answers to questions about mood and bipolar disorders, “manic depression,” and more, as well as offering diagnosis and treatment carefully designed to help bring more balance to his patients’ lives.

-What Are Some Specific Mood Disorders?
+Mood and Bipolar Disorder Basics: What Are Some Specific Types of Mood Disorders?

-Emotional disturbances that sway a person toward excessively elevated or low moods are commonly referred to as mood disorders.
-These encompass two main categories: depressive disorders and bipolar disorders.
+Mood disorders encompass two main categories: depressive disorders and bipolar disorders.
 According to the National Institute of Mental Health (NIMH), these disorders have a broader reach than many people may realize.
 In fact, it is estimated that nearly 20 percent of adults in the United States encounter a mood disorder at least once in their lifetime.

 Bipolar disorder has been known by many names over the years.
 Once called “cycling mood disorder,” it evolved to be referred to as “manic depression” or “manic depressive illness.”
 Though it is known as “bipolar disorder” today, many people still say “manic depression.”
 You may also hear reference to a “mixed-state episode.”

-Bipolar Disorder 1
+Bipolar Disorder 1 +

 This mood disorder, also known as manic depressive bipolar disorder, is characterized by a distinct period of abnormally and persistently elevated, expansive, or irritable mood, as well as abnormally and persistently increased goal-directed or impulsive activity.
 It is associated with significantly reduced sleep and impairment.
 There are often periods of depression that occur outside of these periods of elevated mood.

-Bipolar Disorder 2
+Bipolar Disorder 2 +

 This mood disorder is associated with more subtle and shorter periods of abnormally elevated and expansive mood.
 It can result in a decreased need for sleep, increased productivity, distractibility, and impulsivity.
 There are often periods of depression that occur outside of these periods of elevated mood.

-Major Depressive Disorder
+Persistent Depressive Disorder +

 A mood disorder with the primary mood consisting of prolonged depressed mood for most days for at least two weeks is considered a major depressive disorder.
 This is associated with decreased ability to experience joy and other physical and psychological symptoms.
 There are periods of normal mood between episodes of depressed mood.

-Persistent Depressive Disorder
+Major Depressive Disorder +

 Longer in duration than a major depressive disorder, a persistent depressive disorder is characterized by a prolonged period of low or depressed mood that has been present for most days for at least two years.
 This mood disorder is commonly associated with impairment in sleep, appetite, concentration, and focus.
 It is difficult to find days when mood feels normal or elevated.